Common Financial Scams + How To Avoid Them

 Internet Service Provider Scams

-There’s a government program called the Emergency Broadband Benefit Program that gives people a discount to help them purchase technology equipment and monthly discounts for internet service.
+A government program called the Emergency Broadband Benefit Program gives people a discount to help them purchase technology equipment and monthly deals for internet service.

 While the government program is free to sign up for, scammers have set up websites with similar word copy and advertise free devices and internet services in exchange for linked financial accounts and personal information.